makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP61.md

 Risk teams will require access to a set of software packages to assist the analytical work during due diligence and post due diligence monitoring of onboarded structured finance transactions.

-While a robust data infrastructure is not a short term priority, building data capability for team members to monitor transactions and gather insights faster will be a focus later in the year.
+While a robust data infrastructure is not a short-term priority (i.e., 2022Q1), building data capability for team members to monitor transactions and gather insights faster will be a focus later in the year.
 We expect to collaborate with other teams such as CES in the architecture.

 #### Buffer